PUBLIC TRANSPORT, TAXI, RIDE SHARE OR FORKLIFT ACCIDENT INJURY COMPENSATION

 Please note that if your compensation claim is not pursued through the NSW motor accident compensation scheme, alternate dispute resolution mechanisms would apply to those outlined above.

-The motor accident compensation scheme provides different benefits to injured people depending on whether you sustained ‘minor injuries’ and if you were at-fault for the accident.
-If you would like to know more about the legislative concept of ‘minor injury’ please read our FAQ called What is a ‘minor injury’?
+The motor accident compensation scheme provides different benefits to injured people depending on whether you sustained ‘threshold injuries’ and if you were at-fault for the accident.
+If you would like to know more about the legislative concept of ‘threshold injury’ please read our FAQ called What is a ‘threshold injury’?

 When bringing a claim in the NSW motor accident compensation scheme, the amount of compensation you receive depends on legislative restrictions and your personal circumstances.
 At our initial conference, we’ll ask you details about your age, injury type and severity, your pre-accident income, how long you were absent from work for, whether you have had any prior injuries or claims and will consider whether you have an entitlement to pain and suffering.
 These factors along with many others will impact the amount of compensation you are entitled to.